2019-12-31 Update: This is now updated for the current hardware and on Github: https://github.com/crystalfontz/CFA10052-Custom-Firmware-Example

 memory is used.
 In this example that is approx 19,000 bytes (about 5% of the total availiable 256kB of flash memory).

-• With the console view still selected, on the Eclipse Tool bar, click on the small down-arrow next to the green bug-like icon.
+This is quite a bit larger than usual due to this being a "debugging" build of the firmware. - With the console view still selected, on the Eclipse Tool bar, click on the small down-arrow next to the green bug-like icon.

 Select "example_led-keypad Debug".